Walsall Borough Police

 Walsall Borough Police was a police force in the Borough of Walsall, then in Staffordshire, in England, from 1832–1966.

 History

 The force was created on 6 July 1832 with one superintendent and three constables.
-Following the Municipal Corporation Act of 1835, the force came under the control of Walsall Corporation, via a watch committee.
-From 1857, the force had a superintendent, four sergeants and 19 Constables.
+Following the Municipal Corporations Act 1835, the force came under the control of Walsall Corporation, via a watch committee.
+From 1857, the force had a superintendent, four sergeants and 19 constables.
 Two plainclothes detectives were appointed in 1858.
 At the start of the 20th century the force had 78 men.
 The first two women constables were appointed in 1918.

 Following the recommendations of the 1960 Royal Commission on the Police, the force was merged, with Wolverhampton Borough Police and Dudley Borough Police, and parts of the Staffordshire Constabulary and Worcestershire Constabulary, into the West Midlands Constabulary from 1 April 1966.
 Since a further merger in 1974, Walsall has been served by the West Midlands Police.